scramjetorg/framework-js/README.md

 yarn coverage:check
 ```

 Checks code coverage.
-Will fail if it is belowe a threshold defined in `package.json`.
+Will fail if it is below a threshold defined in `package.json`.
 Useful as a CI job.

 ```bash
 yarn coverage:generate